 Twin Farms in Barnard, Vermont

-Spanning 300 acres of woodlands and meadows just north of Woodstock, Twin Farms has 20 lodges, all with a wood-burning fireplace and screened-in porch.
-Though each folk art-inspired dwelling is unique, with such details as hand-painted murals, maple and pine woodwork, antique quilts or four-poster beds, the Moroccan-inspired Meadow lodge is a particular stunner.
+Spanning 300 acres of woodlands and meadows just north of Woodstock, Twin Farms has 20 suites and cottages, each with a wood-burning fireplace and screened-in porch.
+Though each folk art-inspired dwelling is unique—boasting such details as hand-painted murals, maple and pine woodwork, antique quilts or four-poster beds—the Moroccan-inspired Meadow lodge is a particular stunner.
 It’s decked out with a mosaic-tile fireplace, ornate wooden screens and a glimmering colored-glass chandelier dangling from the tented ceiling.
-Choose a vintage from Twin Farms’ 26,000-bottle wine cellar—we recommend the house champagne—then take a dip in the clothing-optional furo, a traditional Japanese soaking tub heated to 104 degrees.
+Choose a vintage from Twin Farms’ 15,000-bottle wine cellar—we recommend the house champagne—then take a dip in the clothing-optional furo, a traditional Japanese soaking tub heated to 104 degrees.

 Amangani in Jackson Hole, WY